Beyond the EPICS: comprehensive Python IOC development with QueueIOC: The client-server model and EPICS IOCs

-Aside from \prog{QueueIOC} and barebone \prog{caproto}, we are also aware of similar attempts at using Python in the \prog{EPICS} ecosystem, \eg\ \prog{PyDevice} \cite{vodopivec2020} and \prog{pythonSoftIOC} \cite{cobb2021}.
-Instead of comparing them in detail, here we note the most crucial difference between \prog{QueueIOC} and the rest is that it attempts to replace most \prog{EPICS} IOCs in a systematic way, while striving to keep the amounts of code for the Python IOCs satisfactorily close to their intuitive complexity lower-bounds.
-For the latter goal, we explicitly note that \prog{QueueIOC} focuses on fulfilling needs in succinct ways, which are not necessarily how \prog{EPICS} fulfills the same needs.
+Aside from \prog{QueueIOC}, (barebone) \prog{caproto} and \prog{PCASPy}, we are also aware of other attempts at using Python in the EPICS ecosystem, \eg\ \prog{PyDevice} \cite{vodopivec2020} and \prog{pythonSoftIOC} \cite{cobb2021}.
+Instead of comparing them in detail, here we note the most crucial difference between \prog{QueueIOC} and the rest is that it attempts to replace most EPICS IOCs (in the narrow sense, structured like what \verb|makeBaseApp.pl| creates) in a systematic way, while striving to keep the amounts of code for the Python IOCs satisfactorily close to their intuitive complexity lower-bounds.
+For the latter goal, we explicitly note that \prog{QueueIOC} focuses on fulfilling needs in succinct ways, which are not necessarily how EPICS fulfills the same needs.
 In the following sections, concrete examples will be given for various types of applications doable with \prog{QueueIOC}; we believe these examples can adequately show the potential of \prog{QueueIOC}.
+Here we explicitly note that what we want is not to aggressively replace all existing EPICS IOCs, but instead to provide a smooth transition path to more efficient alternatives that are (protocol-wise) compatible.
 We also note that motor IOCs are perhaps a most obvious type of IOCs currently not covered by \prog{QueueIOC}, but that we do not find this a fundamental weakness.
-This is because the implementation of the \prog{motor} record contains a state machine with a few thousands lines of code, as well as a similar amount of ancillary code, which would take considerable human resource to port to Python even if we omitted some less useful features.
+This is because the implementation of the \verb|motor| record contains a state machine with a few thousands lines of code, as well as a similar amount of ancillary code, which would take considerable human resource to port to Python even if we omitted some less useful features.
 A simple motor-like interface is indeed provided in \prog{QueueIOC}, but this interface is, at least for now, intended only for ``sequencers'' (\cf\ \secref{seq}) and not real motors.